mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/intro-to-kms.md

 - The **Open Enclave** Software Development Kit (SDK), which is a **C/C++ SDK** to build Confidential Computing apps.
 - **Intel SGX** as the main secure enclave technology, because it is the most battle-tested solution.

 A relatively good knowledge in **C/C++ and cryptography** is recommended.
-We will be adding some reminders to make it more comfortable for you to read, but it might be a bit difficult to intake low-level coding langage, cryptography and confidential computing all at once.
+We will be adding some reminders to make it more comfortable for you to read, but it might be a bit difficult to intake low-level coding language, cryptography and confidential computing all at once.

 ______________________

 ## What's a KMS?

-A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys) and is usually **embedded inside a secure hardware** component or **hardware security** modules (also refered to as HSMs).
+A **KMS** is a piece of software that performs **cryptographic operations** (such as encryption and managing private keys) and is usually **embedded inside a secure hardware** component or **hardware security** modules (also referred to as HSMs).

 Because Trusted Execution Environements, or TEEs, are a secure environment, we can implement a working KMS inside an enclave.
 A remote client can benefit from having a remote key manager, without having to trust their keys directly.